ibm-cloud-docs/cis/fields-and-expressions.md

 |matches|~|http.request.uri.path ~ "^/articles/200[7-8]/$"|||
 |in||http.request.method in { "HEAD" "GET" }|ip.src in { 93.184.216.0 93.184.216.1 }|cf.threat_score in {0 2 10}|

 The evaluation of expressions using string values is case-sensitive.
-As such, a firewall rule may require you to define more than one test condition.
+As such, a firewall rule might require you to define more than one test condition.
 Enterprise customers can use a regular expression with the matches operator to capture multiple variations with a single expression.
 {: important}

-### Boolean Comparison
+### Boolean comparison

 For fields of boolean type (for example, `ssl`) the field appears by itself in the expression when evaluating for a true condition.
 For a false condition, the **not** operator applies.